EpistasisLab/tpot/README.md

 ### Creating a conda environment (optional)

-We recommend using conda environmnets for installing TPOT2, though it would work equally well if manually installed without it.
+We recommend using conda environments for installing TPOT2, though it would work equally well if manually installed without it.

 [More information on making anaconda environments found here.](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)